jspecify/jspecify/docs/docs/spec.md

 > ### The word "nullable"
 >
-> In this doc, we aim not to refer to whether a type "is nullable."
+> In this doc, we try not to refer to whether a type "is nullable."
 Instead, we
-> draw some distinctions, creating at least four kinds of "Is it nullable?"
+> define at least four kinds of "Is it nullable?"
 > questions we can ask for any given type usage:
 >
 > 1. What is the [augmented type] of that type usage?